Fezzcom/DVT/README.md

-# DVT This is User manual for Application to test if all the requirements pass or fail
+# DVT This is User manual for Application to test if all the requirements for the quality assurance pass or fail